Advanced

 Understanding the error normalization pipeline, structured reports, and diagnostics.

-structure.
-This page covers the error pipeline, classification patterns, default/custom error UI behaviour, shader compile diagnostics, device loss handling, and retry strategy.
+Motion GPU normalizes all runtime errors into a consistent MotionGPUErrorReport structure.
+This page covers the error pipeline, classification patterns, default/custom error UI behavior, shader compile diagnostics, device loss handling, and retry strategy.

 Error normalization pipeline